Marcus Foster

-Marcus Albert Foster (March 31, 1923 – November 6, 1973) was an American educator who gained a national reputation for educational excellence while serving as principal of Simon Gratz High School in Philadelphia, Pennsylvania (1966–1969), as Associate Superintendent of Schools in Philadelphia (1969–1970), and as the first black Superintendent of a large city school district.
+Marcus Albert Foster (March 31, 1923 – November 6, 1973) was an American educator who gained a national reputation for educational excellence while serving as principal of Simon Gratz High School in Philadelphia, Pennsylvania (1966–1969), as Associate Superintendent of Schools in Philadelphia (1969–1970), and as the first black superintendent of a large city school district.
 He was appointed in 1970 as Superintendent of the Oakland Unified School District in Oakland, California.
-Foster was assassinated in 1973 by members of the Symbionese Liberation Army (SLA), a newly founded leftist terrorist group.
+Foster was assassinated in 1973 by members of the Symbionese Liberation Army (SLA), a then newly founded domestic terrorist group.

 Early life and education

 Marcus Albert Foster was born in Athens, Georgia, the youngest of five children.
 When he was three, his family moved to Philadelphia, joining the Great Migration of African Americans out of the South.
 Raised by a single mother, he attended public schools in Philadelphia, graduating from South Philadelphia High School.
-One of his grandfathers was a bishop in the African Methodist Episcopal Church (AME), and Foster's mother Alice stressed education for all her children.
+One of his grandfathers, Rev. W.D Johnson, was a minister in the African Methodist Episcopal Church (AME), and Foster's mother Alice stressed education for all her children.
 She encouraged his mastery of Standard English.
 She highlighted its importance as the dominant syntax.

 As a young man, Foster was both exceptionally scholastic and rebellious, opting to frequent the Club Ziger where one had to "smoke a stogie and drink a lot of wine to get in."
 Furthermore, as a member of the Trojans, a neighborhood men's club, his comrade Frye noted Foster "could hold his hands up".
 This broad range of youth experience aided Foster throughout his life, and he had an ability to connect with and inspire students of myriad backgrounds, while drawing together disparate adult groups advocating for alternative, at times oppositional, visions of social reform.
 He graduated in 1947 from Cheyney State College, a historically black university.
 He earned a Doctor of Education (Ed.D.) from the University of Pennsylvania, an Ivy League institution.

+His first cousin, Justine Wilkinson Washington, also became a noted educator.